Why Influencer Jackie Aina Is Calling Out ''Verbal Abuse'' in the Beauty Community

 But this is where things get complicated.
 Patrick and another artist, Manny MUA, were accused of copying the "traptorial" style that vlogger Chelsie Worthy is known for.
 While imitating a vlogger is commonplace in the community, it's expected that credit will be given where it's due.
 But both Patrick and Manny failed to mention Chelsie a.k.a. @wvrthy in their videos, instead they mistakenly credited different vloggers.

-To make matters worse, people then insinuated that Patrick and Manny did it intentionally as a slight towards @wvrthy.
+To make matters worse, people then insinuated that Patrick and Manny did it intentionally as a slight towards Chelsie.
 Chelsie herself claimed that this was the case in since-deleted Instagram posts, where she wrote, "The beauty industry has made it PAINFULLY CLEAR that I'm not what or WHO they are looking for despite me being the person who CREATED this ENTIRE editing style."

 She added, "From gate I've been made to feel like I DONT BELONG from the very influencers I once looked up to or have admired.
 Social media has caused me to look at myself so differently, despite working SO hard, I'm still made to feel like I'm nowhere good enough."